sangcnguyen/spectron-example/README.md

 ## Overview

-A simple example to evaluate how leveraging Electron and WebdriverIO together.
+A simple example to evaluate how leveraging [Spectron](https://www.electronjs.org/spectron) and [WebdriverIO](https://webdriver.io/) together.

 ### Steps to replicate this project